-The Company operates in conjunction with the Company's five wholly-owned subsidiaries Kelso Technologies (USA) Inc., Kel-Flo Industries Inc., KIQ Industries Inc., KIQ X Industries Inc. and KXI Wildertec Industries Inc..
+The Company operates in conjunction with the Company's five wholly-owned subsidiaries Kelso Technologies (USA) Inc. ("KTI"), Kel-Flo Industries Inc., ("Kel-Flo"); KIQ Industries Inc. ("KIQ"); KIQ X Industries Inc. ("KIQ") and KXI Wildertec Industries Inc. ("KXI").
 The Company owns 100% of the voting securities of each of the Company's subsidiaries.
 None of the subsidiaries has a class of restricted securities.
-Kelso Technologies (USA) Inc. was incorporated on August 3, 2005 in the State of Nevada for potential use for operations in the United States.
-KIQ Industries Inc. was incorporated on October 7, 2014 in the State of Nevada for the purpose of working on the general development of new equipment concepts should they develop market interest.
-Kel-Flo Industries Inc. was incorporated on June 20, 2012 in the State of Nevada and is used as a structure to pursue the development of high-speed no-spill fuel loading technologies for locomotives.
-KIQ X Industries Inc. was incorporated on December 12, 2017 in the Province of British Columbia, Canada as an operating subsidiary for the development, production and sales of the Company's proprietary KXI vehicle suspension system for wilderness terrain vehicles.
-KXI Wildertec Industries Inc. was incorporated on February 17, 2020 in the Province of British Columbia, Canada.
-KXI Wildertec Industries Inc. is currently an inactive corporation.
+KTI was incorporated on August 3, 2005 in the State of Nevada for potential use for operations in the United States.
+KIQ was incorporated on October 7,2014in the State of Nevada for the purpose of working on the general development of new equipment concepts should they develop market interest.
+Kel-Flo was incorporated on June 20, 2012 in the State of Nevada and is used as a structure to pursue the development of high-speed no-spill fuel loading technologies for locomotives.
+KIQX was incorporated on December 12, 2017 in the Province of British Columbia, Canada as an operating subsidiary for the development, production and sales of the Company's sproprietary KXI vehicle suspension system for wilderness terrain vehicles.
+KXI is currently an inactive corporation.